It’s not that I’m an ungrateful witch but if anyone buys my children another copy of the Hungry Caterpillar…

 4 children!
 And about 17 copies of, yes,an excellent and iconic children’s book.

-Here are my top picks for books that won’t drive parents demented after reading them 4million times and that they won’t already have on their shelves…
+Here are my top picks for books that won’t drive parents demented after reading them on repeat *and* that they won’t already have on their shelves…

 1. Any of the Oliver… series

-Very funny, excellent illustrations, my go-to gift (+ a harmonica) for all 2 year olds everywhere – but my 4 year old still finds these amusing.
+Very funny; excellent illustrations, and my go-to gift (along with a harmonica) for all 2 year olds everywhere – but my 4 year old still finds these amusing.
 Plus, a character called Oliver Donnington Rimington-Sneep, who wouldn’t love that.

 2. Quentin Blake

-Look, everyone knows about Mr Magnolia and his boot but there are lots of lesser known and equally fantastic stories – Mrs Armitage who surfs, cycles and hangs out with biker gangs, or Cockatoos which is the funniest counting book around (a tough accolade).
+Look, everyone knows about Mr Magnolia and his boot but there are lots of lesser known and equally fantastic stories – like Mrs Armitage, who surfs, cycles and hangs out with biker gangs; or Cockatoos, which is the funniest counting book around (a tough accolade).

 5. Any of the Rupert Bear collections

-These are strangely captivating for children even though the stories and images look pretty dated – a classic – my children (2, 4 and 6yrs) love them, and you have the option of just reading the rhyming bits under the illustration, or the whole story for an older child.
+These are strangely captivating for children even though the stories and images look pretty dated – a classic – all my children (2, 4, 6 and 8yrs) love them, and you have the option of just reading the rhyming bits under the illustration, or the whole story for an older child.

 The latest in the Jon Klassen series of hat books.
 We love the first two, ‘I want my hat back’ and ‘This is not my hat’ – both a very clever and subtle humour that children instinctively ‘get’ – and I have it on good authority that this is an equally good read, currently winging its way to us to be opened in a few weeks.